 Return from Emergency Treatment

 When a student returns to the university from the hospital for an emergency assessment or treatment or is hospitalized for a period of time, the student is encouraged to visit the BSU Wellness Center to help the student determine their readiness to resume studies and successfully return to the university community.

 The Wellness Center professional will consult with the student to review the best currently available medical information, treatment plans, and other relevant information regarding student’s individual circumstances.
 The student will be asked to sign releases necessary to permit communication between relevant health and mental health professionals, including the student’s health and mental health care providers, applicable Wellness Center professionals, and other appropriate university administrators.

 The Wellness Center professional may consult with appropriate university administrators regarding the student’s return.
 The Wellness Center professional may provide recommendations to other university departments to enable the student’s successful return to studies and safe participation in the university community.
 The Wellness Center professional will discuss any such recommendations with the student.
 In the event that the student does not agree to the recommendations, or return at that time is not recommended, then the Associate Vice President of Student Affairs or their designee may discuss withdrawal options with the student.
-Information regarding university and course withdrawal options is available here.
+Information regarding university and course withdrawal options is available in the catalog.

-updated 8/2018 by Dr. Christopher Frazer, Wellness Center
+Reviewed 8/2019 by Dr. Christopher Frazer, Wellness Center